cncf/tag-security/governance/process.md

 1. **Support the project going forward.** Some projects require sustainment and maintenance to ensure continued relevance for the community.
-When work is completed, the body of the Pull Request should specify if it's expected to require on-going support and if so, document guidelines for contributions and maintenance in the README for the project artifact's folder.
+When work is completed, a new issue and corresponding pull request should be created and describe the expectations, plans, and ideas for on-going work.
+It should include historical information and guidelines for contributions and maintenance in the README for the project artifact's folder.